tsundberg/cucumber-datatables/README.md

 }
 ```

-A step that can use this data table may look like this:
+A step that can use this data table and custom type may look like this:
 ```
 @Given("^the following day values$") public void the_following_day_values(List<DayValue> dayValues) {